 Hannah’s name (Channa) means ‘favor’ or ‘grace’.

 Samuel (child) with Hannah (mother)

-The most notable example of proper naming is the naming of Jesus, or Yeshua, which means ‘Yahweh delivers’.
+The most notable example of proper naming is Yeshua, which means ‘Yahweh delivers’.
 Yeshua, in turn, derives from Joshua, Joshua meaning ‘Jehovah is salvation’.
 Matt.
-11.1-3, John the Baptist had his disciples ask if Jesus was the Anointed One, the Christ, which indicate both names of Yeshua as Deliverer and Savior, as in meaning to “save his people from their sins.”
+11.1-3, John the Baptist had his disciples ask if Jesus was the Anointed One, the Christ, which indicates both names of Yeshua as Deliverer and Savior, meaning to “save his people from their sins.”
 We have ‘God is salvation’, or Joshua, followed by the completed act of ‘God delivers’, or Yeshua.
 The naming of Yeshua is given its full meaning with, Immanuel, “God with us,” which is written in Matt.
 1.23.
 These three names, ‘God is salvation’, ‘God delivers’, and ‘God with us’ leads us to the fulness of Christ, or the Deliverer, or Messiah (Anointed One).

 The power in the name Jesus, or Yeshua, is derived as the letter Shin (feminine) is added to Joshua.
 Holy Shekinah, the root of which is Shin, or Holy Spirit, these very similar terms represent divine presence and power, with the name Yeshua implying an embodiment of this presence and power.
 Yeshua is masculine and feminine.
 Holy Shekinah more specifically points to awakening, or one who has awakened to God within, or the kingdom within.
 Using the name Yeshua thus conveys authority (God-being within) and power (God-being expressed) through invoking his name.
 The use of the name Jesus (taken from the Greek) as Yeshua’s name is also an appropriate usage according to most theologians.